Heritage Development Grants

 The Hudson River Valley National Heritage Area (HRVNHA) was established by Congress in 1996 and is funded, in part, through the National Park Service, Department of the Interior.
 The mission of the HRVNHA program is to recognize, preserve, protect and interpret the nationally significant cultural and natural resources of the Hudson River Valley for the benefit of the Nation.

 The HRVNHA established this grant program to provide seed money to organizations for the purposes of programming, interpretation and marketing that support the mutual goals of the HRVNHA and applicants.
-A total of $60,000 was awarded through this grant program in 2018.
+A total of $55,000 is available through this grant program in 2020.
 Projects should resonate with the following interpretive themes outlined in the HRVNHA Management Plan:

 • Freedom and Dignity (Revolutionary War, Underground Railroad and abolitionists, Roosevelt Legacy, Native American Heritage);